antoinetran/cnes-globalfit1-container-idasoft/README.md

 walltime=01:00:00
 ```

-This will set Globalfit to blind mode.
+This will set Globalfit to simple mode: noise + UCB enabled.
+MBH + VGB disabled.

 ```
-globalFitMode=blind
+globalFitMode=simple
 ```

-This will set Globalfit to verification mode, using auxiliary files in ./run directory.
+This will set Globalfit to full mode: noise + UCB + MBH + VGB enabled, using auxiliary files in ./run directory.

 ```
-globalFitMode=verification
+globalFitMode=full
 ```

 This will use auxiliary files for nominal profile.